 2 The Rural and Industries Bank of Western Australia Act 1987 was repealed by the R and I Bank Act 1990, the short title of which was changed to the R and I Holdings Act 1990 by the Bank of Western Australia Act 1995.

+3 Under the Public Sector Management Act 1994 the names of departments may be changed.
+At the time of this reprint the former Department of Consumer and Employment Protection is called the Department of Commerce.